WBWL (FM): WFNX (1982–2012)

 On March 30, 2006, WFNX vastly increased its power after receiving permission from the FCC to begin broadcasting from a new transmitter and a new antenna located atop One Financial Center in downtown Boston.
 To promote its signal upgrade in downtown Boston, WFNX sold all of its commercial ad time to beverage maker Snapple from Memorial Day, May 29 through Independence Day, July 4, 2006, (both are national holidays in the United States).
 The unique deal allowed the station to eliminate traditional commercial breaks for that time.
-Following WFNX's move, operation of W267AI (101.3 FM) was discontinued as superflucious.
+Following WFNX's move, operation of W267AI (101.3 FM) was discontinued as superfluous.
 Even after its series of expansions, WFNX broadcast at a lower power than other Boston market stations, limiting WFNX's signal in the outer portions of the market.

 The combination of WFNX's signal upgrade and the departure of Howard Stern from WBCN resulted in a significant ratings change in the core rock 18–34 demographic in Boston starting in 2006.
 Arbitron Ratings four ratings books in 2007 (Fall 2006, Winter 2007, Spring 2007, Summer 2007) showed that WFNX's weekday 18–34 audience share had increased by 43% over 2005, while WBCN's 18–34 share decreased by 39% from 2005.
 Ratings hit their high point in the Fall of 2008 thanks to the success of morning show "The Sandbox".
 WFNX was never able to get over the 12+ hump of 1.0 following that mark.

 WPHX-FM was sold to Aruba Capital Partners in 2011; its simulcast of WFNX ended on August 11, when it relaunched as WXEX-FM.

 On May 16, 2012, Phoenix Media/Communications Group announced that it would sell WFNX to iHeartMedia (then known as Clear Channel Communications) for $14.5 million, after finding it difficult to sustain its continued operation.
 The next day, WFEX was sold to Blount Communications, which would rename that station WDER-FM.
-Live programming ended on July 20, 2012, with the last song being "Let's Go to Bed" by The Cure (the first song on WFNX in 1983); an automated version of WFNX remained available online until March 2013, when the Boston Phoenix publication shut down (citing huge financial losses), and was also heard on 101.7 FM until 4:00 p.m. on July 24, 2012, when Clear Channel assumed control of the station.
-At that time, after playing "Shake It Out" by Florence and The Machine, 101.7 began stunting with a loop of the Boston-famous song "Dirty Water" by The Standells.
+Live programming ended on July 20, 2012, with the last song being "Let's Go to Bed" by the Cure (the first song on WFNX in 1983); an automated version of WFNX remained available online until March 2013, when the Boston Phoenix publication shut down (citing huge financial losses), and was also heard on 101.7 FM until 4:00 p.m. on July 24, 2012, when Clear Channel assumed control of the station.
+At that time, after playing "Shake It Out" by Florence and the Machine, 101.7 began stunting with a loop of the Boston-famous song "Dirty Water" by the Standells.